|Photo borrowed from this site: http://chucksadventures.blogspot.com/2015/10/|

 It’s not easy, which is why the first step of connecting the data is to know what you’re dealing with!

 Step Two – Find the CommonalitiesOK, let’s assume that there’s a worthwhile business question and the appropriate data has been extracted from each system.
 Now, you must find the common reference points that let you tie the sets of data together.

 Let’s go back to the example of business tax collections – we want to link collections to other geographic data about the business location.
-Street Addresses are a widely used data point, but also demonstrate a common problem: the same information can be stored in many ways!
+Street Address is a widely used data point, but also demonstrates a common problem: the same information can be stored in many ways!
 One system might have street numbers in a separate field, while another system might mix them in one field with the street name.
 Worse are street directions… even if they show up, they may be inconsistent: “W Main” vs. “W. Main” vs. “West Main”.
 (If addresses are a total mess, then the best approach is to pass them all through a geo-coding process, and let it try to match them all to geographic coordinates.)

 Addresses are relatively easy, however, because at least there is a standard set of values that most people agree to.
 (Another example: purchasing commodity codes, although there are multiple standard sets.)
 That’s not true for most data – so matching up values is more work.

 Finance data experts should expect lots of these requests.
 Finance Systems are chock-full of data, especially the money data that’s part of many business questions and Finance’s Chart of Accounts are often wonderfully precise and can slice data in many directions: objects, organizational structure, budget lines, and other elements.
 The problem is that other systems might not be structured the same way.